5 SaaS Contract Red Flags That Delay Deals

 It’s not uncommon for SaaS providers to include broad disclaimers of liability, essentially saying, “No matter what happens, we’re not responsible.”
 While this may seem like a standard risk mitigation tactic for vendors, it’s one of the fastest ways to stall a deal.

 Why?
-Because most buyers—especially larger enterprises—simply won’t accept it.
-If a vendor isn’t liable for anything, it raises serious concerns about accountability.
+Because most buyers (especially larger enterprises) simply won’t accept it.
+If a vendor isn’t liable for anything, it raises immediate concerns about accountability and reliability.
 What happens if their platform goes down for days?
 What if a data breach occurs due to their negligence?
 A blanket waiver of liability will almost always trigger legal objections and force a round (or several) of negotiations.

-Instead of an absolute liability disclaimer, align your contract with market standards.
+Instead of using absolute disclaimers, Benchmarking helps identify whether a provision is typical, aggressive, or unusually customer-friendly compared to similar SaaS agreements.
 A balanced contract acknowledges some level of vendor responsibility, especially for direct damages related to breaches of confidentiality, gross negligence, or willful misconduct.

 2. Overreaching Data Usage Rights

 Data is a major concern in SaaS contracts.
 Many agreements contain overly broad language that grants the vendor the right to use customer data in ways that could create compliance risks.
-For example, clauses that allow the vendor to freely use, analyze, or even resell customer data can trigger serious legal redlines.
+For example, clauses that allow the vendor to freely use, analyze, or even resell customer data can raise serious red flags for legal and procurement teams.

 With GDPR, CCPA, and other privacy regulations tightening, companies can’t afford to sign contracts that don’t explicitly define how their data will be used, stored, and protected.